 A member of the Wiikwemkoong First Nation, Autumn Peltier, 16, lives in Canada.
-She advocates for clean water for Canada’s indigenous population.
+She advocates for clean water for that country’s indigenous people.
 TFK Kid Reporter Pranav Mukhi spoke with her about the power of youth activism.

 1. What does water mean to First Nations people?